infinitered/redpotion/README.md

 # RedPotion

-*Note the potion command isn't working yet.
-It will soon.*

 RedPotion combines [RMQ](http://rubymotionquery.com/), [ProMotion](https://github.com/clearsightstudio/ProMotion), [CDQ](https://github.com/infinitered/cdq), [AFMotion](https://github.com/clayallsopp/afmotion), and other libraries.
 It also adds new features to better integrate RMQ with ProMotion.

-Its goals are to choose standard libraries and promote best practices, allowing you to develop iOS apps in record time.
+Its goals are to choose standard libraries and promote best practices, allowing you to developed iOS apps in record time.

 =========